Roland-Dalea/Disp_25-26/README.md

 # Disp_25-26

 This is the repository for Disp
-Team members: Roland Dalea, James Hayes, Si Thu Soe
+Team members: Roland Dalea, James Hayes, Si Thu Soe, Wageesha Naiduwadura, and Sufyaan Baz.